 - 10.1 A Probationary Sponsor must apply for a Basic Compliance Assessment a year after being issued with a Probationary Sponsor licence.
-The application must be made using the SMS no earlier than 11 months and no later than 12 months after the date the Probationary Sponsor licence was issued. - 10.2 Please see Document 3 of the sponsor guidance ('Tier 4 Compliance') for details of how UKVI carries out a Basic Compliance Assessment. - 10.3 If the Probationary Sponsor passes the Basic Compliance Assessment, it will be given Tier 4 Sponsor status.
-The Tier 4 Register of Sponsors will be updated and it may: - a. offer courses at QCF/NQF level 3 (and equivalent); - b. offer courses below degree level that include work placements; - c. allow a student to re-sit an examination more than twice; and - d. allow a student to start studying where UKVI is still considering their application for leave to remain to study the course.
+The application must be made using the SMS no earlier than 11 months and no later than 12 months after the date the Probationary Sponsor licence was issued and the relevant fee must be paid. - 10.2 Please see Document 3 of the Tier 4 Guidance for Sponsors ('Tier 4 Compliance') for details of how UKVI carries out a Basic Compliance Assessment. - 10.3 If the Probationary Sponsor passes the Basic Compliance Assessment, it will be given Tier 4 Sponsor status.
+The Tier 4 Register of Sponsors will be updated and it may: - a. offer courses at RQF level 3 (and equivalent); - b. offer courses below degree level that include work placements; - c. allow a student to re-sit an examination more than twice; and - d. allow a student to start studying where UKVI is still considering their application for leave to remain to study the course.